fuzz/etcdon/README.md

 Consider the following command carefully before deciding to run it.
 It will install a `crontab` on your local machine that does two things:
 1. Gathers backups from your server to your local machine once a day
-1. Prunes all but the most recent 10 database backups from your local machine once a week
+1. Prunes all but the most recent five database backups from your local machine once a week

 If you do not want these things to happen, or want them to happen in a